openEHR/archie/README.md

 ## Importing and converting ADL 1.4 files

-Starting from version 0.7, Archie can import ADL 1.4 files, and convert them to ADL 2.
+Starting from version 0.7, Archie can import ADL 1.4 files, and convert them to ADL2.
 To do so, do the following:

 ```java
 ADL14ConversionConfiguration conversionConfiguration = new ADL14ConversionConfiguration();